gloria-ho/NYCDA_SEI_Course/week2_apr9/day9/notes.md

 ## Functions

-Takes an input and performs the
+Takes (an) input(s), performs the function's actions, outputs the result.

+*Naming a function:* start with an action word, e.g. `function doSomething`

 ```javascipt
 function myFunction (...) {